Wasm plugin

 #1.
 About the Wasm Plugin System

-The Wasm plugin system implements some user-defined functions by calling the Wasi Export Function at fixed points.
-We provide some examples in this repository (opens new window), through which you can see what functionalities the current DeepFlow Wasm Plugin can achieve:
+The Wasm plugin system implements user-defined functions by invoking Wasi Export Functions at fixed points.
+We provide some examples in this repository (opens new window), which can help you understand the current capabilities of the DeepFlow Wasm Plugin:

 Category Directory Description

-Enhance Known Protocols http Parse JSON over HTTP
+Enhance known protocols http Parse JSON over HTTP/HTTP2/gRPC

 dubbo Parse JSON over Dubbo